If President Kennedy hadn’t been killed, would we have landed on the Moon on July 20, 1969? It seems unlikely.

 Space, he would have said, was a source of “national strength.”

-It all had the air of a President who was starting to maneuver, gradually, to letting Congress set the pace of the Moon mission, proffering whatever money they decided Apollo deserved.
+It all had the air of a president who was starting to maneuver, gradually, to letting Congress set the pace of the Moon mission, proffering whatever money they decided Apollo deserved.
 Kennedy could advocate for NASA and the race to the Moon, and also shrug and claim that he couldn’t make Congress give it more money than they were.

 A dream deferred